aswin1689/FAANG-InterviewPrep-FrontEnd/ApproachAndPatterns.md

 ## Heap
 * If you see a top or lowest k mentioned in the question, it is usually a sign that a heap can be used to solve the problem.
 * If you require the top k elements, use a Min Heap of size k.
 Iterate through each element, pushing it into the heap.
 Whenever the heap size exceeds k, remove the minimum element.
 That will guarantee that you have the k largest elements.
-* You can also use `quickselect` algorithm to find kth-any element. [freecodecamp article](https://www.freecodecamp.org/news/quickselect-algorithm-explained-with-examples/)
+* You can also use `quickselect` algorithm to find kth-any element.
+Refer the `Search` section above